JAlcocerT/JAlcocerT/content/blog/dev-fastapi.md

 * **Consistency**: When a framework like **FastAPI** generates a Swagger UI, it does so directly from the code.
 This ensures that the documentation is always up-to-date with the latest version of the API, eliminating the risk of outdated or inaccurate docs.
 * **Collaboration**: It serves as a single source of truth for the API's contract.

-> Both front-end and backend developers can use it to agree on data models and endpoints, which improves collaboration and reduces miscommunication.
+> Both front-end and back-end developers can use it to agree on data models and endpoints, which improves collaboration and reduces miscommunication.

 {{% /details %}}